orcasound/orcaal/webapp/README.md

-# orcaAL's Web App
+# OrcaAL's Web App

-**orcaAL** is an active learning tool to help an orca detection model perform better.
+**OrcaAL** is an active learning tool to help an orca detection model perform better.

 **The Web App** runs on the client's side and makes use orcaAL's API.